Beef Tamales cooked in the Instant Pot in half the time. Along with masa made with bacon drippings and filled with a flavorful shredded beef.

 Steam the Tamales

-- Instant Pot Method: Add 1 cup of water to the instant pot and place the trivet or a steam basket inside.
+- Instant Pot Method: Add 1 cup of water to the instant pot and place the trivet or a steamer basket inside.
 If cooking multiple batches, add 1 cup of water each time.

 - Set the timer to high pressure for 30 minutes.
-I allowed the pressure to release naturally for 10 minutes then released remaining pressure.
+Allow the pressure to release naturally for 10 minutes then release the remaining pressure.

 Notes